Noah-Huppert/alligator-wasm-alloc/README.md

 make bench-run-host BENCH=use-global
 ```

-If debugging in Web Assembly is absolutely required
+If debugging in WebAssembly is absolutely required
 lldb can be used with wasmtime:

 ```